Arvin Federal Government Camp: The Federal Migrant Labor Camp Program

-History of the Arvin Federal Government Camp
+History

 Dust Bowl

 The history of the Arvin Federal Government Camp begins with the migration of people displaced by the events of the Dust Bowl in the mid-1930s.
 A combination of droughts and high intensity dust storms forced many farmers in areas such as Oklahoma to vacate and find a new beginning.
 In the summer of 1934 the date July 24th marked the 36th consecutive day in which temperatures reached over 100 degrees in Oklahoma.
-The excess heat dried up rivers and fields and the crops that managed to survive were devoured by hoards of grasshoppers.
+The excess heat dried up rivers and fields and the crops that managed to survive were devoured by hordes of grasshoppers.
 That same year violent winds occurred all over the plains and intensified in 1935 resulting in a series of catastrophic dust storms that were felt as far as New York.
-Okies with no habitable areas to call home were forced to migrate.
-They migrated to California where they moved from farm to farm looking for work as farm laborers.
+With no habitable areas to call home, many were forced to migrate, largely to California where they moved from farm to farm as itinerant laborers.
 They were joined by other migrant workers from Texas and Arkansas.

 "Okies" and the arrival of migrants to California

 The camp is significant in the history of California for the migration of people escaping the Dust Bowl.
-During the 1930's around 400,000 people without jobs migrated from their homes to find a better life in California.
+During the 1930s around 400,000 people without jobs migrated from their homes to find a better life in California.
 These migrants were known by the derogatory term of Okie and were the subject of discrimination from the local population.
 "In February 1936, Police Chief James Davis dispatched an “expeditionary force” of 150 police officers to points along the border with orders to enforce a bum blockade."
 Locals in California took advantage of the influx of Okies that could be used for agricultural labor but did not hesitate to mistreat them.
 One migrant child who spoke to John Steinbeck put it like this, "When they need us they call us migrants, and when we've picked their crop we're bums and we got to get out".

 Administration

-The idea for a labor camp in Kern County was proposed by Lowry Nelson who had been working for in the Rural Rehabilitation Division.
+The idea for a labor camp in Kern County was proposed by Lowry Nelson who had been working for the Rural Rehabilitation Division.
 The project to create and oversee the camp was going to be conducted by the Rural Rehabilitation Division but all of their projects were absorbed by the Resettlement Administration.
 After the camp was built in 1935 most employees were from the Resettlement Administration.
 The first administrator of the camp was Tom Collins who set in place an assortment of regulations such as "10 cent daily rental fee for each campsite".
 This regulation was prompted in part by a push from the Resettlement Administration.
 Other regulations included a prohibition on liquor and drugs as well as a rule to act peacefully.